guitarvydas/pbp-spec/README.md

 ## Issues
 The main issues in this conversion project are:
-- Obsidian encourages one to write articles in small chunks and to use "links" to recursively reference the chunks.
+- Obsidian encourages one to write articles in small chunks and to use "links" to recursively referenced chunks.
 Github Pages tends to want a big, flat file of markdown.
-- Obsidian uses wiki-links, Github Pages uses older-style markdown links containing concrete relative pathnames.
+- Obsidian uses wiki-links, Github Pages uses different-style markdown links containing concrete relative pathnames.